sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/14_Sessions_and_Cookies/233_Cookie_code.md

 Note: only reading requires a package `cookie-parser`, writing `res.cookie` is supported by Express by default.
 Strange but ok.

-## Browser
-- It's quite simple, but really a pain.
-There's no parser.
+## In browser JS console
+- Read/write is quite simple.
+Use `document.cookie`.
+- But there's no parser, one needs to be cognizant of string logic.
 - Cookies with config 'HttpOnly' cannot be edited by JS.
 They can still be edited manually (using browser UI - the Application tab in DevTools).
 ```js
 document.cookies = 'key1=value1; key2=value2;'